I beg to move,

 If there is an appeal against that Mundy case, I hope that the Government will associate themselves with it and try to make sure that, on the hedonic regression, the calculations go back to before the Leasehold Reform, Housing and Urban Development Act 1993, because after that Act the values were affected by what it said.
 I think that James Wyatt and Parthenia Valuation are more likely to be right.
 I hope that the appeal succeeds, and that the Government will make sure that if it does not, the decision in the Mundy case will be reversed by statute.

 I return to the issue of smaller leaseholders.
-If I were a small leaseholder applying either for an extension or to buy my freehold, I would find that the costs that the freeholder has could be put back on to the leaseholders, as was pointed out by my hon.
+If I were a small leaseholder applying either for an extension or to buy my freehold, I would find that the freeholder’s costs has could be put back on to the leaseholders, as was pointed out by my hon.
 Friend the Member for Poplar and Limehouse.
 But what about the costs to me?
 I have to go to surveyors and lawyers.
 I am new to this and I am dealing with freeholders who do this multiple times a week or a year.
 They are very experienced and they are often very rich.

 Perhaps the Government could bring in simple graphs to cover most cases where people could ask, “Where do I stand on the graph?
 What is the length of the lease?
 What are the terms?”
 The Government could say, “By the way, there is going to be a cap on ground rents, so you can’t go monetising those and making the leaseholder buy them out on some prospective multiple just because the bank reference rate is very low and the apparent cost of buying them out becomes very high.”